-- Ensuring that the ECT is provided with the Child Protection and Safeguarding Policy, Behaviour Policy and the Staff Code of Conduct. - Ensuring the ECT knows the identity and role of the DSL and any deputies. - Ensuring the ECT knows the school's response to children who go missing from education. - Ensuring that, under certain circumstances, the following steps are undertaken: - Obtaining interim assessments from the ECT's previous post - Acting early to alert the appropriate body when an ECT may not be completing induction satisfactorily - Ensuring that an ECT who may not be performing against the 'Teachers' Standards' is observed by a third party - Notifying the appropriate body if an ECT is absent for a total of 30 days or more - Regularly informing the governing board about the school's induction procedures - Discussing with the appropriate body in exceptional cases where it may be appropriate to reduce the length of the ECT's induction period, e.g. where it is deemed the induction period has been satisfactorily completed - Providing interim assessment reports for staff moving in between formal assessment periods - Informing the appropriate body when an ECT serving induction leaves the school - Ensuring the ECT's post and responsibilities comply with the school's specific requirements for ECT induction. - Induction tutors are responsible for: - Coordinating, guiding and supporting ECTs' professional development. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period. - Coordinating input from other staff if required. - Carrying out progress reviews in terms where a formal assessment does not occur. - Informing ECTs following progress reviews of the determination of their progress against the 'Teachers' Standards'. - Sharing progress review records with ECTs, the headteacher and the appropriate body. - Informing ECTs of the judgements to be recorded in the formal assessment record and inviting ECTs to give their comments. - Observing the teaching of ECTs and providing feedback. - Letting ECTs know how they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking prompt, appropriate action if ECTs are facing difficulties. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.
+- Ensuring that the ECT is provided with the Child Protection and Safeguarding Policy, Behaviour Policy and the Staff Code of Conduct. - Ensuring the ECT knows the identity and role of the DSL and any deputies. - Ensuring the ECT knows the school's response to children who go missing from education. - Ensuring that, under certain circumstances, the following steps are undertaken: - Obtaining interim assessments from the ECT's previous post - Acting early to alert the appropriate body when an ECT may not be completing induction satisfactorily - Ensuring that an ECT who may not be performing against the 'Teachers' Standards' is observed by a third party - Notifying the appropriate body if an ECT is absent for a total of 30 days or more, within each year of the induction - Notifying the appropriate body if an ECT is absent for a total of 30 days or more - Regularly informing the governing board about the school's induction procedures - Discussing with the appropriate body in exceptional cases where it may be appropriate to reduce the length of the ECT's induction period, e.g. where it is deemed the induction period has been satisfactorily completed - Providing interim assessment reports for staff moving in between formal assessment periods - Informing the appropriate body when an ECT serving induction leaves the school - Ensuring the ECT's post and responsibilities comply with the school's specific requirements for ECT induction. - Induction tutors are responsible for: - Coordinating, guiding and supporting ECTs' professional development. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period. - · Coordinating input from other staff if required. - Carrying out progress reviews in terms where a formal assessment does not occur. - Informing ECTs following progress reviews of the determination of their progress against the 'Teachers' Standards'. - Sharing progress review records with ECTs, the headteacher and the appropriate body. - Informing ECTs of the judgements to be recorded in the formal assessment record and inviting ECTs to give their comments. - Observing the teaching of ECTs and providing feedback. - Letting ECTs know how they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking prompt, appropriate action if ECTs are facing difficulties. - Ensuring all monitoring and record-keeping is completed in a manner which is streamlined and reduces burdens, including ensuring all evidence requested from ECTs draws on existing or working documents.